cirosantilli/x86-assembly-cheat/elf-hello-world.md

 -   b0 0: `sh_addralign` = `04` = TODO: why is this alignment necessary?
 Is it only for `sh_addr`, or also for symbols inside `sh_addr`?

 -   b0 8: `sh_entsize` = `00` = the section does not contain a table.
 If != 0, it means that the section contains a table of fixed size entries.
-In this file, we see from the `readelf` output that this is the case for `SYMTAB` and `ENTSIZE` sections.
+In this file, we see from the `readelf` output that this is the case for the `.symtab` and `.rela.text` sections.

 #### Text section